timescale/docs/use-timescale/compression/compression-design.md

 # Designing for compression

-Traditionally, databases are considered either row-based, or column based.
-And each type of database brings benefits and drawbacks, including query speed, insert speed, and the level to which they can effectively compress data.
-Generally speaking, column-oriented databases are highly compressible, but inserting data can take longer.
-Conversely, row-oriented databases have faster queries, but can't compress as well.

-Time-series data can be unique, in that it needs to handle both shall and wide queries, such as "What's happened across the deployment in the last 10 minutes," and deep and narrow, such as "What is the average CPU usage for this server over the last 24 hours."
+Time-series data can be unique, in that it needs to handle both shallow and wide queries, such as "What's happened across the deployment in the last 10 minutes," and deep and narrow, such as "What is the average CPU usage for this server over the last 24 hours."
 Time-series data usually has a very high rate of